quiver-team/quiver-feature/examples/mag240m/README.md

 Distributed training setting on MAG240M dataset is almost the same as the [official example in DGL](https://github.com/dmlc/dgl/tree/master/examples/pytorch/ogb_lsc/MAG240M) except that we use `Quiver-Feature` for distributed feature collection.

-Our implementation is much faster than DGL's offical example while achieved similar accuracy.
+Our implementation is much faster than DGL's offical example while achieving similar accuracy.

 # Data Preprocess & Partition